adamgiacomelli/aChess/readme.md

 * aChess - The core library for the move generataor
 * asciiuichess - the ascii ui for the chess core
 * chessperfttest - performance test for the core generator
-* tcpipserver - the server ui for the core
+* tcpipserver - the server ui for the core (linux only)

 ## Compiling ##
 ### Core ###
-In the root directory containing Asciiuichess, ChessPerfTest and AChess run "make all".
+In the root directory containing Asciiuichess, ChessPerfTest and AChess run "make all" for linux or "make all-win" for windows.

-Executables and library are created in /src directories.
+**Windows** Play the ascii chess by running "asciiuichess\bin\asciiuichess.exe"